Von Brauners: Karl Von Brauner

 Doug Donovan played the Karl Von Brauner character.
 He was born Doug Donnan on a dairy farm in Stirling, Ontario.
 He played junior football in Edmonton, Alberta.
 While working at a gym, Stu Hart "discovered" Donovan and trained him to be a professional wrestler.
 During his wrestling years, he changed his name to Donovan, and at 5′10″, he weighed 215 pounds.
 Donovan had some early success with Pacific Northwest Wrestling as a singles wrestler, winning the NWA Pacific Northwest Heavyweight Championship once, as well as the NWA Pacific Northwest Tag Team Championship five times (including twice with his brother Red).
 Later, Donovan legally changed his name to Karl Von Brauner.

 In the mid-1960s, Donovan teamed with Al Costello as The Internationals with Gary Hart as their manager.
 The team was later managed by George "Crybaby" Cannon.
 The Internationals worked mainly in Tennessee and Texas for NWA Western States.
 In Texas, they won the Texas version of the NWA World Tag Team Championship.
 Donovan also later held this title with partner Luke Graham.
 The Internationals were also billed as the first NWA American Tag Team Champions, titles that were also recognized by World Class Championship Wrestling in addition to the Western States promotion.
 The Internationals lost the American Tag Team title to Fritz and Waldo Von Erich on February 21, 1967.

-After retiring from professional wrestling in 1975, Donovan moved to California and worked as an air freight pilot.
+While Donovan was said to have retired from professional wrestling in 1975, to work as an air freight pilot in California, he wrestled as Inferno #1 of The Infernos for NWA Hollywood Wrestling and then reformed The Von Brauners with Cliff Von Brauner in NWA Hollywood Wrestling after the Infernos lost their masks.
 In the years before his death, he worked as a crop duster.
 He had a wife Sherry and two sons named Jeff and Chris.
 After a stroke and open heart surgery, he died on July 5, 2009.

 Kurt Von Brauner #1

 Jimmy Brawner played the first version of Kurt Von Brauner.
 Brawner was originally from Tennessee.
 He was of German heritage and was able to speak German, as well.
 Brawner later legally changed his name to Kurt Von Brawner to protect kayfabe.
 After retiring from professional wrestling, he worked for the Southland Corporation in Tampa and later for the Shriners as chief of security for their hospital.
 Brawner died from a stroke on July 4, 2004.
-He lived in Tampa with his wife JoAnn until his death.
+He lived in Tampa with his wife Joann until his death.